vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 - When the plugin is installed after project's creation and invoked individually via `vue invoke`.

-The [GeneratorAPI](generator-api.md) allows a generator to inject additional dependencies or fields into `package.json` and add files to the project.
+The [GeneratorAPI][generator-api] allows a generator to inject additional dependencies or fields into `package.json` and add files to the project.

 A generator should export a function which receives three arguments: